connormcmk/option/gitcoin.md

 **Option circumvents these shortcomings by taking away the opportunity for upside from an accurate trade.
 In Option, it’s free to be right and expensive to be wrong.** This counterintuitive choice allows Option to redress the shortcomings of prediction markets for use in governance.
 For example, this design choice solves certain kinds of Moral Hazard: if the man in the leotard had known the best that could happen is he wouldn’t lose $50,000 he never would have put on the leotard in the first place.

-**Option automatically sets its policies based on the predictions of the market.** So, when a player bets they don’t expect to be paid for accurate bets, instead, Option players make bets in exchange for shifting the market prediction, and therefore shifting policy.
+**Option automatically sets its policies based on the predictions of the market.** So, when a player predicts they don’t expect to be paid for accurate predictions, instead, Option players make predictions in exchange for shifting the market consensus, and therefore shifting policy.
 This solves Policy Impotence: predictions in the market directly set policy.

-Since Option doesn’t have to pay out for accurate bets, it can instead use that money to **pay for information that lead to resolution of a prediction**.
+Since Option doesn’t have to pay out for accurate predictions, it can instead use that money to **pay for information that lead to resolution of a prediction**.
 Standing “resolution bounties” indicate the most high value places where a player can provide information.
 This solves Hidden Information: players are paid for information.

 The details of the mechanisms that power Option are beyond the scope of this grant (if you’re interested you’ll find links at the end).
 However, it’s worth being familiar with the two general mechanism sets Option uses:
 1. the Claim Market